satyagraha/gfm_viewer/README.md

 ## Installation

-No Eclipse update site is currently available, so the following build and install process should be
+Update site: `www.nodeclipse.org/updates/staging/`

-followed:
+Alternatively the following build and install process can be followed:

 * Ensure you have [Maven](http://maven.apache.org/) executables installed for your OS
 * Clone this project's repository to a convenient location (a path not containing special characters